Yuki70042/Yuki70042/README.md

 ## I'm here for :
 - [x] Progress
 - [x] Discover people and projects
-- [x] Participate int the github community
+- [x] Participate in the github community
 - [ ] To make pancakes (One day maybe)